 We travel through the Delta and cross the border into Cambodia, where we get a taste of culture and an understanding of life for most Cambodians in the countryside by home staying with a wonderful Khmer family who all work in education.
 We will visit local schools to speak English with the students, participate in community life, and learn about effective grass-roots community development initiatives.

 We farewell our Khmer family and travel to Kep and Kampot on the south coast.
-Over the next four days we volunteer with an NGO and a marginalized community in poverty, to build two simple homes for community members.
+Over the next four days we volunteer with an NGO and a marginalized community in poverty, to build a simple homes for community members.
 This will be a challenging and rewarding project.
 There's also a morning spent stand up paddle boarding on a nearby river and a day on Rabbit Island, a small tropical island with beautiful beaches.

 When not working on the project, we spend an inspiring morning in a workshop at a vocational training organization.
 We also visit Epic Arts and participate in a movement workshop.
 Epic Arts is an organization which promotes integration of people of all abilities using the arts as a form of expression, empowerment, education and employment – vital in a country where an estimated 1 in 250 people have some form of disability.

 We uncover the tragic history of the Khmer Rouge regime with a visit to the infamous Killing Fields and to Tuol Sleng Museum.
 We visit the amazing Friends Café, run by Mithsamlanh, an inspiring NGO providing vocational training for some of Phnom Penh’s 20,000 street kids.
 There is also time to immerse ourselves in the wonderfully chaotic Russian Market, undoubtedly one of the more interesting markets you’ll ever visit.